 The Stadshal plays host to an impressive ice-skating rink, while retail therapy’s on offer at the BoterMarkt’s wooden huts.
 By night, ride the ferris wheel in front of St Bavo’s Cathedral for twinkling views of the city.

-Where to stay: Located in the top floors of the city’s historic post office building, 1898 The Post offers guests the best views of Ghent.
+Located in the top floors of the city’s historic post office building, 1898 The Post offers guests the best views of Ghent.
 Newlyweds should book the octagonal Tower Suite high in the medieval turret.
-From £160 per night.

 As November closes, Zurich comes alive with the sounds, lights and smells of Christmas markets.
 There are many to choose from in this Swiss city, including the train station’s festive fair – the largest in Europe.